yusufsefasezer/java-servlet-contact/README.md

 mvn package
 ```

-Onc compiled, You can install the WAR in your favorite Servlet Container.
+Once compiled, You can install the WAR in your favorite Servlet Container.

+**NOTE:** Servlet Container must support Servlet 6.0 specs

 ## Docker